COSC-499-W2023/year-long-project-team-13/README.md

 ### Pytest Testing

-1. Have the files set up for running the project on your local server.
+1. Configure the Project to run locally following steps 4, 5, and 6 in the `Setup Guide` and make sure the Django server is running.\
 (You do not need the server running but the permissions and credentials need to be set up like you are running the it on local)
 2. Navigate into the `app` folder in your command line.
 3. Run all Pytests: